Chronic inflammation is one of the biggest killers in the world.

 Step 1: Anti-Inflammatory Diet

 A healthy diet is a critical factor to minimalize inflammation.
-Regarding this, there are two main problems with the modern diet;
+Regarding this, there are several problems with the modern diet;

-- Processed foods dominate the majority of diets
+- Ultra-processed foods dominate the majority of diets

 - An excessive amount of refined carbohydrate from sugars and flours